Artist with a Magical Touch

 Instead I spent my time designing projects to do with Powertex.
 These were mainly designed for people to create whilst seated for I myself couldn't stand for any length of time.

-Here is a link to my Powertex Blog where you will find lots of projects and FREE PDF instructions.
+Here is a link to my Blog where you will find lots of projects and FREE PDF instructions on various subjects.

 I am no longer listed on the UK website as a tutor.
 I decided to leave the team to go it alone as I had done for many years.
 I enjoyed being a part of a team with a great bunch of ladies and men but much prefer to be a free Bird on my voyage of discovery.
 Besides the cost to train for level 3 and 4 was going to cost me a further £600.00 which I could ill afford.